Skip to main content

 Input Fields

 Use Input Fields to collect data from your visitors.
-We offer a set of default input fields, such as email and phone number, but also custom fields like radio buttons and date picker to gather any other data of your choosing.
-The collected data will be added to the corresponding contact fields of each visitor in Triggerbee, and may be sent to your integrated systems.
+We offer a set of default input fields, such as email and phone number, but also custom fields like radio buttons, single line field and a date picker to gather any other data.
+The collected data will be added to the corresponding contact fields of each visitor in Triggerbee and may be sent to your integrated CRM or email tool.

 One input field must always be required, but the rest can be optional.
 You will find this setting in the Field Data menu of each input field.